markbao/node-envious/README.md

 ## options

-`strict`: strict environment checking
+### `strict`: strict environment checking

     var env = envious.apply({strict: true});

-when strict is on, it will throw an error if the environment does not exist. normally, it would simply fall back to the default.
+When strict is on, it will throw an error if the environment does not exist. normally, it would simply fall back to the default.

+### `strictProperties`: if the current environment is missing properties that the default environment has, throw an error.

+    var env = envious.apply({strictProperties: true});

+By default, properties not defined in the current environment will be copied from the default environment.

 ## tests